microsoft/kernel-memory/README.md

 Data Ingestion using Kernel Memory OpenAPI Web Service
 ======================================================

-The example showw the default documents ingestion pipeline:
+The example show the default documents ingestion pipeline:

 1. Extract text: automatically recognize the file format and extract the information
 2. Partition the text in small chunks, ready for search and RAG prompts